 - Select and use insecticides safely.
 There are no magic sprays that kill bed bugs very well.
 Most commercial insecticides will kill bed bugs if applied carefully and directly to the insects and their hiding places.
 An exception is “Bug bombs”, or aerosol foggers.
 Foggers are mostly ineffective in controlling bed bugs.
 Because bed bugs hide in crevices and voids where aerosols do not penetrate, they are able to avoid contact with these insecticides.
 Their use is not recommended.
 Some of the products you may find helpful include:

-- Low toxicity contact sprays like SteriFab™ (alcohol based) kills bed bugs only on contact.
-Alcohol- and soap-based sprays, only kill those bed bugs that you actually wet with the spray.
-Once dry, they provides no further control.
-Eggs may not be killed by alcohol sprays, so repeat treatments are usually needed.
+- Low toxicity contact sprays like SteriFab™ or Bedlam® are likely to kill bed bugs only on contact.
+Alcohol- and soap-based sprays, are only partly effective.
+All of these products, once dry, are likely to provide no further control.
+Eggs will not be killed by alcohol-based sprays, so repeat treatments are usually needed.
 Be careful when using sprays containing alcohol because they may be flammable.

-- Pyrethroid sprays are among the strongest and longest-lasting pesticides, but most bed bugs are tolerant of these sprays to some degree.
+- Pyrethroid sprays are among the stronger and longer-lasting pesticides, but most bed bugs are resistant to these sprays to some degree.
 Special care should be taken when using pyrethroid sprays, especially when children are present.
 Only use pyrethroids in places indicated on the label.
 Do not spray electrical outlets with any type of liquid spray.
 Spraying should be done when children are not present, and all label directions followed carefully.

 - Track your success.
 Interceptor cups under your bed posts are also one of the best ways of keeping track of your success with bed bug control.
 Check the cups regularly and empty into a trash bag or bucket of soapy water.
 You may even want to keep track of how many bed bugs you catch weekly so that you can track your success.
 Wipe out the interceptors and make sure they are clean.
 Some devices, like the Climbup Interceptor, require redusting with a very small amount of talcum powder to make them slippery again and reduce the bed bug’s chance of escape.
 Note that talc is not toxic to bed bugs, but simply makes it harder for them to climb out of the cup.
 The talc should be barely visible, and more is definitely not better.